mrkaleArduinoLib/gbj_twowire/README.md

 <a id="setAddress"></a>
 ## setAddress()
 #### Description
-The method sets new address of a device to the instance object.
+The method sets new address of a device in the instance object.

 #### Syntax
     uint8_t setAddress(uint8_t address);